garashis/cucumberBDD/README.md

-# Cucumber BDD - Data Driven Test
+# Cucumber BDD - Data Driven Test Framework

 #### This project contains example where Step Definition reads JSON file to load test data for scenarios defined in feature file and then run them.